law-DTPA | Houston consumer cases and case law | fraud | fraud vs breach of contract | statutory fraud |

 the amount of economic damages found by the trier of fact.
 If the trier of fact finds that the conduct of the

-defendant was committed knowingly, the consumer may also recover damages for mental anguish, as
+defendant was committed knowingly, the consumer may also recover damages for mental anguish, as found by

-damages for mental anguish, as found by the trier of fact, and the trier of fact may award not more than
+anguish, as found by the trier of fact, and the trier of fact may award not more than three times the amount of

-three times the amount of damages for mental anguish and economic damages.
+damages for mental anguish and economic damages.

 Tex.
 Bus. & Com.
 Code Ann. § 17.50(b).